gabriel19913/DataScienceWithPython/Repositories.md

 * [Quant DSL](https://github.com/johnbywater/quantdsl) - Domain specific language for quantitative analytics in finance and trading.
 * [Qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.
 * [Realtime PyAudio FFT](https://github.com/tr1pzz/Realtime_PyAudio_FFT) - A simple package to do realtime audio analysis in native Python, using PyAudio and Numpy to extract and visualize FFT features from a live audio stream.
+* [SDV](https://github.com/sdv-dev/SDV) - The Synthetic Data Vault (SDV) is a Synthetic Data Generation ecosystem of libraries that allows users to easily learn single-table, multi-table and timeseries datasets to later on generate new Synthetic Data that has the same format and statistical properties as the original dataset.
 * [shap](https://github.com/slundberg/shap) - SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
 * [sidetable](https://github.com/chris1610/sidetable) - sidetable builds simple but useful summary tables of your data https://pbpython.com
 * [skits](https://github.com/ethanrosenthal/skits) - A library for SciKit-learn-Inspired Time Series models.